 Research has shown that students who test themselves remember significantly more information than those who re-study information.
 Furthermore, other research has shown that testing yourself can protect against the negative effects of the stress associated with exams.
 Students that test themselves do not show stress-related memory impairment, whereas those who re-study information do.

-Spacing – instead of cramming for 2 days before an exam, students should use a much more effective technique known as spacing, shown to increase exam results by 10-30% compared to cramming.
+Instead of cramming for 2 days before an exam, students should use a much more effective technique known as spacing, shown to increase exam results by 10-30% compared to cramming.
 Spacing is where you spread out the learning of materials across a number of days and keep returning to it.
 Allowing time for information to be forgotten and re-learnt means that it will be stored in the long-term memory, becoming more likely to be retrievable in an exam.
+For more information on this technique, click this link.

 Having good intentions to study is a positive starting point, but turning that into reality is the holy grail of revision.
 We can help students do this by educating them about the common mistakes often made during revision.
 It is not enough for students to come up with a timetable of when they are going to revise; they also need a clear structure in place, and advice on how best to use that time for it to be as effective as possible.